-The nurse will remove the big outer bandage on your leg but will usually leave the sealed dressing undisturbed.
-If the sealed dressing is heavily stained however, it will be removed and a new one applied.
-It is normal to expect some bleeding after knee replacement surgery so please do not be concerned if this happens.
+The nurse will check the dressing on your hip and will usually leave it undisturbed.
+If the dressing is heavily stained however, it will be removed and a new one applied.
+It is normal to expect some bleeding after hip replacement surgery so please do not be concerned if this happens.